 I love a good deal, don’t you?
 I also love to purchase in bulk and “put food up” for another day.
-So, when the opportunity came to purchase a box of oranges from a youth baseball fundraiser earlier this month, at a really good price, I couldn’t resist… but what do you do with 20 pounds of oranges?
-Find 24 uses for oranges, of course!
+So, when the opportunity came to purchase a box of oranges from a youth baseball fundraiser at a really good price, I couldn’t resist… but what to do with 20 pounds of oranges?
+Find 28 uses for oranges, of course!

 - How can you use a whole orange without waste?
 Simple…place the washed orange in the freezer.
-Once the orange is frozen, get your grater, and shred the whole orange (no need to peel it) and sprinkle it on top of your foods.
+Once the orange is frozen, get your grater or vegetable peeler, shred the whole orange (no need to peel it), and sprinkle it on top of your foods.
 Sprinkle it on your salad, ice cream, soup, cereals, smoothies, noodles, spaghetti sauce, rice, sushi, fish dishes….the list is endless.
 All of the foods will have a wonderful taste.
-(This works well with lemon too)
+(This works well with lemon and lime too)